FredrikKullgren/CGIWordCounter/README.md

 How to use it:
-Words can be separated by newline or whitespace.
+Words can be separated by newline or whitespace, at least one is enough but the program will handle multiple in a row also.
 This is convenient if you just want to copy and paste a block of text into for example postman.
 The Content-Type is free of choice.
 This means that both these different Content-Type will work (using curl command in this case):

 curl -H "Content-Type: text/plain" -d "banana apple pear pear" https://localhost:44367/wordcount